bolubee101/smart-book-agent/README.md

 5. Activate your scenario and call the scrape API — results will be delivered automatically on completion.

----

 ## Assumptions and Limitations

 - Only the first two pages of BookDP results are scraped
-- Book author information is not available on the BookDP website, so as part of the AI enhancements, the author is inferred from the description.
+- Book author information is not available directly; inferred via AI
-- AI-generated data assumes the LLM returns clean JSON (errors may be caught and defaulted)
+- AI-generated JSON must be clean and parseable (handled defensively)
-- Job tracking is done in memory using a `Map` — not persistent across server restarts
+- Redis is used for job tracking; durable across restarts
-- Integration assumes webhook and downstream automation are properly configured
+- Concurrency is configurable via Redis key `settings:scrape_queue_concurrency`
-- The spreadsheet has already been created, with the appropriate columns specified.
+- The spreadsheet must already exist with the expected structure